programmerman69/CDLinC/README.md

 # CDLinC Library
-This library enables you to send and receive CLD messages using simple C.
+This library enables you to send and receive CDL messages using simple C.

 Check [here](https://github.com/programmerman69) for tutorials and more information.